mgree/ffs/docs/index.md

 {"eyes":2,"fingernails":10,"human":true,"name":"Mikey Indiana","nose":1,"pockets":{"pants":"keys","shirt":"pen"}}
 ```

-Notice a few things: the `nose` key parsed out the number; the
+Notice a few things: the `nose` key of the resulting object has a
-`pockets` directory got turned into an object.
+number as its value, not a string; the `pockets` directory got turned
+into an object.

 You can specify an explicit mountpoint by running `ffs -m MOUNT file`;
 you can specify an output file with `-o OUTPUT`.
 You can edit a file